ccnfac/MyNetwerkApp/README.md

 * Stores and Sellers can use the platform as a Point of Sale system:
    * Create products in app with price, description, and delivery type
    * Display payment link at checkout for buyers to pay in stablecoins
-   * Track sales, manage inventory, and withdraw stablecoins for cash
+   * Track sales, manage inventory, and withdraw stablecoins for local fiat

 ### **🎤 Support for All Creators**
 * 🎶 Musicians: sell music or albums directly